chan-jacob/Bamboo-project/README.md

 This project includes unit test written in pytest.
 These test covers the following:
 1. Empty input: if input is empty it will raise an error
 2. Coprime numbers: Testing number that are coprime, it does have Non pursable amount
-3. Duplicate numbers:
+3. Duplicate numbers
-4. Mixed of small and large_numbers:
+4. Mixed of small and large_numbers
-5. Non coprime numbers:
+5. Non coprime numbers
-This solution has a time complexity of O(n * m), where n is the maximum possible order volume and m is the number of packaging sizes.
-The space complexity is O(n).

 # Time and Space Complexity
 ## Time complexity